PhilemonPhilippin/PhilemonPhilippin/README.md

 At the moment, I'm keeping myself busy by

-- Looking for a Software Developer job in Belgium,
+- Looking for a Software developer job in Belgium, in the surroundings of Brussels,
 - Attending the Junior Developer training at BeCode,
-- Developing functionalities for the website of a non-profit association in the cultural sector,
+- Developing functionalities for the Wix website of a non-profit association in the cultural sector,
+- Studying for Harvard CS50’s Introduction to Computer Science certification,
+- Studying for freeCodeCamp's Responsive Web Design certification,
-- Studying programming via LeetCode as well as via modest personal projects,
+- Studying programming in general via LeetCode as well as via modest personal projects.
-- Studying Harvard CS50’s Introduction to Computer Science.

 # Projects
 ## 🍽️ Kitchen